-In 2022, about 8.2 million Americans moved between states, according to the United States Census Bureau.
-Packing up to live in a different state involves a lot of preparation and work no matter who you are, but for healthcare providers like pharmacists, the process also often involves obtaining a new state license in order to practice.
-If you’re a new pharmacist, one that’s looking to move, or if you’re thinking about taking a travel healthcare job in a part of the country that isn’t your home, read on to discover what you need to know about obtaining a pharmacist license.
+Every year, millions of people relocate to a different state, according to the U.S. Census Bureau.
+Packing up to live in a different state involves a lot of preparation and work no matter who you are.
+For clinicians like pharmacists, the process often involves obtaining a new state license to practice.
+If you’re a new pharmacist or considering work across state lines, read on to gain insight on how to become a properly licensed pharmacist.

 What are the requirements for obtaining a pharmacist license?